superlinked/VectorHub/docs/articles/movie_recommendation_using_vectordb.markdown

 ## Generating embeddings using Doc2Vec

 While it's possible to use an off-the-shelf model (e.g., sentence_transformers), we've opted for a custom Doc2Vec model so we can make transparent how embeddings work at the document or paragraph level.
-Our Doc2Vec model will generate embeddings for each movie based on the preprocessed text.
-We'll allow the Doc2Vec model to train for several epochs to capture the essence of the various movies and their metadata in the multidimensional latent space.
-This process will help us represent each movie in a way that captures its unique characteristics and context.
+Our Doc2Vec model will generate embeddings for each movie based on the preprocessed text (title and genre data).

 ```python
 def train_doc2vec_model(tagged_data, num_epochs=10):